 Return to: Mobile Carrier Web

 ARRIVAL

-Arrival function, like the name says, is intended for use when a transfer arrives at the destination.
+The arrival function, is intended for use when a transfer arrives at the destination.
 This indicates to the system that the cash and containers have arrived.
 Users are expected to scan the containers at this point.